minprog/programmeren-1/overviews/1 C/overview.md

 ## Grading

-Below, the weight of each problem is noted.
-All programs have to be submitted in full in order to progress to the next module, which will be automatically checked using `check50`.
-Normally, you can see the results on this website soon after submitting.

 As soon as you have submitted working solutions for all problems below, your mentor will assess your programs, assign a grade for "quality", and provide you with some written feedback.
 This week, your programs will be primarily graded on:

 - Use of comments